Dev Releases¶

 PEP440.

-If more than one active branch attempts to create a tag, relative to the main branch, there is the possibility that each will attempt to create the same tag, resulting in a collision.
+If multiple active branches attempt to create a tag relative to the main branch, there is a possibility that they will attempt to create the same tag, resulting in a collision.

 Developmental releases aim to avoid this by including a .dev